osism/release/docs/check-drift-kolla.md

 - **Inputs:** `defaults all/099-kolla.yml`; `container-image-kolla-ansible
   patches/<release>/` (all files, every supported release); `openstack/kolla-ansible ansible/` (group_vars/all and roles/*/defaults/main.yml, per resolved release ref).
-- **Fix:** confirm the key is still wanted, then remove it from `osism/defaults all/099-kolla.yml`, add a working consumer for the newest release, or allowlist it with a reason.
+- **Fix:** confirm the key is still wanted.
+A consumer restored at the newest release clears the finding outright.
+Otherwise the key must not simply be removed from `osism/defaults all/099-kolla.yml` while an older supported release still applies the patch — that layer is release-independent, so the removal lands there too; the instrument for keeping it at those releases only is a `099` `openstack_version` gate below the boundary the finding names.
+  Remove it outright only when no supported release still applies the patch.
+  Gating leaves the key defined, so allowlist it with a reason to close the finding.

 ### Plugin: kolla_enablement_build